MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 One Virtual Network and one dedicated subnet in each of your primary and secondary Azure regions are required for production workloads to ensure proper failover.
 However, for Dev/Test environments, we recommend a single Virtual Network together with two dedicated subnets for Power Platform.

-### Does Virtual Network support [Azure-aware plug-ins](/power-apps/developer/data-platform/write-custom-azure-aware-plugin)?
+### Do [Azure-aware plug-ins](/power-apps/developer/data-platform/write-custom-azure-aware-plugin) support Virtual Network?
-No, [Azure-aware plug-ins](/power-apps/developer/data-platform/write-custom-azure-aware-plugin) doesn't support virtual network.
+No, [Azure-aware plug-ins](/power-apps/developer/data-platform/write-custom-azure-aware-plugin) don't support Virtual Network.

 ## Next steps